patrickkunka/datepicker/README.md

 - `.destroy()`

-Destroys the datepicker instance by unbinding event handlers, removes it from the internal cache, and removes any calendar markup from the DOM (if open).
+Destroys the datepicker instance by unbinding event handlers, deletes it from the internal cache for garbage collection, and removes any calendar markup from the DOM (if open).

 ---
 *&copy; 2017 Patrick Kunka / KunkaLabs Ltd*